kismetwireless/python-kismet-db/docs/source/updating.rst

 Over time, we expect that the database schema will change.
-To make transitioning to a new schema easier, each object is defined with the expected database defined as a class variable named ``column_names``, and the bulk data field (which contains json or raw packet capture) is in a class variable named ``bulk_data_field``.
+To make transitioning to a new schema easier, each object is defined with the expected database columns defined in a class variable named ``column_names``.
+The bulk data field (which contains json or raw packet capture) is in a class variable named ``bulk_data_field``.
 The ``valid_kwargs`` class variable is used in parsing keyword arguments for filtering in the SQL query.
 These items tie into functions that live in the Utility class, and are used for forming the SQL that's used to query the Kismet DB.